tybottorff/bottorffdocs/linsley_postdoc/literature_notes.md

 # Lineage tracing reveals clonal progenitors and long-term persistence of tumor-specific T cells during immune checkpoint blockade
 ## Abstract
  - scRNAseq + TCR-seq of tumor, normal, and lymph tissue in patients with lung cancer after ICI
- - cancer cells enriched for exhausted CD8+ T cells, CD4+ Tregs, follicular CD4+ T helper cells
+ - cancer cells enriched for exhausted CD8<sup>+</sup> T cells, CD4<sup>+</sup> Tregs, follicular CD4<sup>+</sup> T helper cells
- - the exhausted CD8+ tumor-specific T cells and follicular T helper cells were clonally linked to TCF7+ SELL+ progenitors in tumor draining lymph nodes
+ - the exhausted CD8<sup>+</sup> tumor-specific T cells and follicular T helper cells were clonally linked to TCF7<sup>+</sup> SELL<sup>+</sup> progenitors in tumor draining lymph nodes
 ## Introduction
- - ICI can work via activation, expansion, and recruitment of CD8+ T cells from peripheral circulation
+ - ICI can work via activation, expansion, and recruitment of CD8<sup>+</sup> T cells from peripheral circulation
- - open questions: are there phenotypic differences between clonally related T cells in different anatomical sites? are progenitor exhausted T cells clonally linked to intratumoral exhausted CD8+ T cells present in tumor-draining lymph nodes (seems to be the case in mice)? how long do tumor specific T cell clones like exhausted CD8+ T cells persist after ICI?
+ - open questions: are there phenotypic differences between clonally related T cells in different anatomical sites? are progenitor exhausted T cells clonally linked to intratumoral exhausted CD8<sup>+</sup> T cells present in tumor-draining lymph nodes (seems to be the case in mice)? how long do tumor specific T cell clones like exhausted CD8<sup>+</sup> T cells persist after ICI?
 # Mechanisms of tumor resistance to immune checkpoint blockade and combination strategies to overcome resistance
 # Quantifiable predictive features define epitope-specific T cell receptor repertoires
  - TCR is heterodimer, mediates pathogen-associated epitope recognition through interactions between peptide and MHC, generated by genomic rearrangement of germline TCR locus (VDJ recombination) to allow potentially 10^15 to 10^61 unique receptors
  - TCRs from T cells that recognize the same pMHC epitope often share conserved sequence features, perhaps able to predict model epitope specificity
- - here, they study CD8+ TCRs in mice and humans to study these conserved features as well as features differentiating them
+ - here, they study CD8<sup>+</sup> TCRs in mice and humans to study these conserved features as well as features differentiating them
-# Single-cell RNA-seq reveals expanded clones of islet antigen-reactive CD4+ T cells in peripheral blood of subjects with type 1 diabetes
+# Single-cell RNA-seq reveals expanded clones of islet antigen-reactive CD4<sup>+</sup> T cells in peripheral blood of subjects with type 1 diabetes
  - unclear significance of islet antigen reactive T cells in peripheral blood of T1D patients (similar cells in healthy control subjects)
  - hypothesis: key disease associated cells show evidence of prior antigen exposure, inferred from expanded TCR clonotypes and essential phenotypic properties in their transcriptomes
- - testing hypothesis: scRNAseq to identify TCR clonotypes and transcript phenotypes, apply analysis to islet antigen reactive CD4+ memory T cells from T1D and healthy control subjects following activation with pooled islet peptides
+ - testing hypothesis: scRNAseq to identify TCR clonotypes and transcript phenotypes, apply analysis to islet antigen reactive CD4<sup>+</sup> memory T cells from T1D and healthy control subjects following activation with pooled islet peptides
- - TCR results: extensive TCR clonotype sharing in antigen activated cells especially from T1D subjects, consistent with in vivo T cell expansion during disease progression, stable clonotypes (detect at repeat visits), see no clonotype sharing between subjects ("private" TCR specificities), IGRP seems to be a trigger for CD4+ T cell expansion (recognized by expanded clones from two T1D subjects)
+ - TCR results: extensive TCR clonotype sharing in antigen activated cells especially from T1D subjects, consistent with in vivo T cell expansion during disease progression, stable clonotypes (detect at repeat visits), see no clonotype sharing between subjects ("private" TCR specificities), IGRP seems to be a trigger for CD4<sup>+</sup> T cell expansion (recognized by expanded clones from two T1D subjects)
  - transcript results: overall transcript profiles from healthy controls and T1D subjects similar, most expanded clone profiles distinctive though
 # Single-cell RNA sequencing reveals distinct T cell populations in immune-related adverse events of checkpoint inhibitors
 ## Abstract
  - different subsets of T cells are associated with irAEs, can use these cells before ICI treatment as biomarkers to predict irAEs
- - for example, patients with immune-related arthritis have lower levels of CD8 TCM (central memory) cells at baseline, patients with immune-related pneumonitis have more CD4 TH2 (subset of T helper cells that mediate activation/maintenance of antibody-mediated immune response against parasites, bacteria, allergens, toxins) cells at baseline, and patients with immune-related thyroiditis have more  CD4 TH17 (secrete IL-17A cytokine, involved in defense at mucosal/epithelial barriers) cells at baseline
+ - for example, patients with immune-related arthritis have lower levels of CD8 T<sub>CM</sub> (central memory) cells at baseline, patients with immune-related pneumonitis have more CD4 T<sub>H2</sub> (subset of T helper cells that mediate activation/maintenance of antibody-mediated immune response against parasites, bacteria, allergens, toxins) cells at baseline, and patients with immune-related thyroiditis have more  CD4 T<sub>H17</sub> (secrete IL-17A cytokine, involved in defense at mucosal/epithelial barriers) cells at baseline
  - about half of patients develop irAEs from PD-1 blockade
  - methods: they use the K-nearest neighbor-based network graph-drawing layout to investigate subpopulations of T cells
 ## Introduction